emmahewson/island-bees/README.md

 if save_info:
     # updates userProfile based on data

-With the help of the following posts on Slack https://code-institute-room.slack.com/archives/C7HS3U3AP/p1605302104469800?thread_ts=1605222094.452700&cid=C7HS3U3AP I discovered that rather than now returning a Boolean value from the new JS code it was returning a string of "true" or "false" - which meant that when checking if save_info: it was always returning True because it always had contents.
+With the help of the following post on the Code Institute Slack Channel https://code-institute-room.slack.com/archives/C7HS3U3AP/p1605302104469800?thread_ts=1605222094.452700&cid=C7HS3U3AP I discovered that rather than now returning a Boolean value from the new JS code it was returning a string of "true" or "false" - which meant that when checking if save_info: it was always returning True because it always had contents.
 I fixed the issue by changing it to: